deltaisfordeath/securepool/README.md

 - OpenSSL (for certificate operations)

 ## Backend Server Setup
-- From the `backend` directory, run `npm install`
+1. From the `backend` directory, run `npm install`
-- Run `cp .env.example .env` to copy the template .env file.
+2. Run `cp .env.example .env` to copy the template .env file.
-- Populate the `.env` file with your secret keys and database connection properties
+3. Populate the `.env` file with your secret keys and database connection properties.
+4. Ensure that MySQL is installed and running.
-- Run `npm run start` to start the server, or `npm run dev` for hot reloading of server.js changes.
+5. Run `npm run start` to start the server, or `npm run dev` for hot reloading of server.js changes.
-- Server runs on `https://localhost:443` with SSL/TLS
+6. Server runs on `https://localhost:443` with SSL/TLS.
-- Development certificate (self-signed) located at `backend/dev_cert/securepool_cert.pem`.
-Production must have a certificate signed by a valid CA.
+7. Development certificate (self-signed) located at `backend/dev_cert/securepool_cert.pem`.
+Production must have a certificate signed by a valid CA. Updated certificates must be named `securepool_cert.pem` and saved in `backend/dev_cert` **AND** `app/src/main/assets` (for certificate pinning hash generation).

 ## Android Application